trevorbehnke/trevorbehnke/README.md

-### Hi there 👋
+# Hi there 👋

-- My current focus is on building single page applications with the MERN stack.
+## Head first in the Jamstack w/ Svelte 🚀